fmbot-discord/docs/docs/commands/genres.md

 ### .genre (`.g`)

-Shows information for your current genre or your top artist for the genre you're searching for.
+Shows information for your current genre or your top artists for the genre you're searching for.

 !!! note "Examples"
     `.g`